-In February 2016, the FASB established Topic 842, Leases, by issuing ASU No. 2016-02 ("ASC 842"), which required lessees to recognize leases on-balance sheet and disclose key information about leasing arrangements.
-Topic 842 was subsequently amended by ASU No. 2018-01, Land Easement Practical Expedient for Transition to Topic 842; ASU No. 2018-10, Codification Improvements to Topic 842, Leases; and ASU No. 2018-11, Targeted Improvements.
-The standard established a right-of-use model ("ROU") that required a lessee to recognize a ROU asset and lease liability on the balance sheet for all leases with a term longer than 12 months.
-Leases are classified as finance or operating, with classification affecting the pattern and classification of expense recognition in the Consolidated Statement of Operations.
+The Company accounts for leases under ASU No. 2016-02, "Topic 842, Leases" ("ASC 842"), which requires lessees to recognize leases on-balance sheet and disclose key information about leasing arrangements.
+ASC 842 established a right-of-use model ("ROU") that requires a lessee to recognize a ROU asset and lease liability on the balance sheet for all leases with a term longer than 12 months.
+Leases are classified as finance or operating, with classification affecting the pattern and classification of expense recognition in the consolidated statement of operations.